harshith7797/Demographic_Migration_Analysis/README.md

 ## Data Processing File Structure
 1. Create functions to process each demographic
-    1. clubbing some data
+    1. clubbing (combining) some data
     2. removing irrelevant data
     3. make the state as rows
     4. demographics as columns

-More to be added--this is just the basic data engineering that needs to be done.
+~~More to be added--this is just the basic data engineering that needs to be done.
 Possible future functions to be added:
 - top/bottom 10 states
 - sorting
-- averaging
+- averaging~~
+It has been decided that at the moment the data engineering file is more than sufficient for the task of data analysis.